Join us for one of our Open Days!

 This course incorporates online learning materials as part of your studies.
 Some examples of our interactive course material can be found below:

 We offer online Functional Skills in Maths and English.
-If you wish to undertake these as part of your programme of study, perhaps to give you the entry requirements to progress onto veterinary nursing, you may be more cost effective for you to undertake this qualification as part of the Intermediate Apprenticeship for Nursing Assistants in a Veterinary Environment.
+If you wish to undertake these as part of your programme of study, perhaps to give you the entry requirements to progress onto veterinary nursing, you may be more cost effective for you to undertake this qualification as part of the Veterinary Care Support: Animal Care and Welfare Assistant Apprenticeship.
 If you are not eligible to undertake an apprenticeship, but still wish to undertake Functional Skills you will be required to pay additional fees for these qualifications.

 There are no external examinations; you will be assessed via written and practical unit assignments, together with online short answer question and multi choice question tests.